American Landmark: The 9/11 Memorial, Museum, and New World Trade Center

 Three World Trade Center (left) rises above Four World Trade Center (right) and the Transportation Hub

-At 328 meters high, Three World Trade Center will qualify as a supertall skyscraper when it officially opens in 2018.
+At 328 meters high, Three World Trade Center qualifies as a supertall skyscraper.
 Following a unique design by architect Richard Rodgers, the tower sports an exterior steel skeleton with diamond-shaped braces.
 The building contains 2.5 million square feet of office space and five floors of retail, reflecting its proximity to the Oculus mall.
 The anchor tenant here is Group M, the world's largest media investment firm.

 Still under construction at the site are Two World Trade Center and the Performing Arts Center.

 Two World Trade was redesigned in the hopes of attracting media companies NewsCorp and 21st Century Fox, both controlled by Rupert Murdoch, as anchor tenants.
 The new design is a series of stepped glass boxes with outdoor terraces created by the Bjarke Ingels Group (BIG).
 Murdoch has decided against moving his companies to the tower, and construction is on hold while the tenant search continues.
-The tower is expected to be completed between 2020 and 2022.
-It will sit just north of the Transportation Hub.
+The tower will sit just north of the Transportation Hub.

 The Performing Arts Center has officially been named the Ronald O. Perelman Center for Performing Arts at the World Trade Center in honor of Mr. Perelman, a billionaire investor, and philanthropist who donated tens of millions to the project.
 The Center will resemble a large cube and sit immediately east of One World Trade Center.